 Edouard LHOTTE (France)

-Edouard Lhotte is 29 and father of two children.
+Edouard Lhotte is 29 and a father of two.

 He grew up in the French Picardy region as a farmer’s son.
 After his farming degree and several professional experiences in the sector, Edouard took over the family farm in 2016.
 The farm grows 200 ha of cereal and red beet vegetable crops.
 That same year, he also starts to grow strawberries and asparagus on the farm… which explains his interest in weeding robots.